40 Years Ago: Second Glenn Frey LP Inspires a ‘Miami Vice’ Episode

 The Allnighter also led to Frey's acting debut, having sparked a full-fledged episode of the ‘80s television drama Miami Vice.
 Seems producer Michael Mann had seen Frey's music video "Smuggler's Blues," which hit No. 12, and decided to base a first-season script around it.

-Titled after the song, the resulting episode followed detectives Sonny Crockett and Rico Tubbs as they assume the guise of drug runners in the hopes of finding out the identity of an overzealous law enforcement official.
-They duo gain a huge hand up in the form of Frey, who took on the role of a pilot.
+Titled after the song, the resulting episode followed detectives Sonny Crockett and Rico Tubbs as they assumed the guise of drug runners in the hopes of finding out the identity of an overzealous law enforcement official.
+The duo gained a huge hand up in the form of Frey, who took on the role of a pilot.

 Watch Glenn Frey's 'Smuggler's Blues' Video

-"Sexy Girl" also went to No. 20, and "Smuggler's Blues" won an MTV Video Music Award, while a pair of Frey's soundtrack songs from the same period – "The Heat Is On" and "You Belong to the City" – both reached No. 2 on the Billboard charts.
+"Sexy Girl" went to No. 20 and "Smuggler's Blues" won an MTV Video Music Award, while a pair of Frey's soundtrack songs from the same period – "The Heat Is On" and "You Belong to the City" – reached No. 2 on the Billboard charts.

 Frey's former Eagles partner Don Henley upped the ante not long after, however, with his own Grammy-winning Building the Perfect Beast.
 That 1985 album featured four Top 40 hits, including "The Boys of Summer"; Henley also claimed four MTV Video Music Awards.